<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<atom:link href="http://blog.dragonsoft.us/category/technology/fun-stuff-with-sql-server/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://blog.dragonsoft.us/category/technology/fun-stuff-with-sql-server/feed/" rel="self" type="application/rss+xml" />

 <description>Talk about Technologies, Software Architecture and Management</description>